aeternity/aesophia/docs/sophia_stdlib.md

 Chain.bytecode_hash : 'c => option(hash)
 ```

-Returns the hash of the contract's bytecode (or `None` if it is nonexistent or
+Returns the hash of the contract's bytecode (or `None` if it is
-deployed before FATE2).
-The type `'c` must be instantiated with a contract.
-The
+nonexistent or deployed before FATE2).
+The type `'c` must be
-charged gas is affine to the size of the serialized bytecode of the deployed
+instantiated with a contract.
+The charged gas increases linearly to
-contract.
+the size of the serialized bytecode of the deployed contract.

 #### create